CLINICAL DECISION SUPPORT

 Providing Direction through Care plans

 The whole CIS is designed such that the clinician is guided by care plans right from the first encounter based on the case type.
 He/she have the choice of adhering to the plan, to modify it or choose another care plan.
 There would be a change in direction if the diagnosis becomes more certain as more data is acquired and as the patient passes into a different phase of care; necessitating alteration in the choice of the next care plan.
+Hence, care plans are built for the phase when the diagnosis is at the level of symptom complex, clinical syndrome, disease class or specific illness.
 An important pointer to the direction is the reason for visit.
-Patients are identified as new cases, follow up cases or cases of recurrence.
-Subsequently, the main guide to plans would be the diagnosis and the phase of care.
+Patients are identified as

 There should be mechanisms to provide reminders on: